TABLE OF CONTENTS

 When your marijuana succumbs to mold exposure, it is then useless and can no longer be harvested or used.
 If you ever tried to smoke a marijuana product that has mold, you can seriously damage your health, especially your immune system.
 It is very important to make sure that mold is prevented, especially since it is now used for medical purposes and patients with chronic illnesses can get sicker.
 When you notice mold on weed, it is best to get rid of it and not use it.
 This will protect the health of the consumer.

 To prevent mold, it is best to store the weed in a dry place.
 Use containers that are tightly locked to keep out moisture and too much air.
 Choose humidity packets to store your weed.
 Depending on how dry you would like your cannabis product, select packets that will achieve your objective.
-Find out more about marijuana storage by visiting the Cannabis Training University.
+Find out more about marijuana storage by visiting Cannabis Training University, the premier cannabis school.